Introduction

 Be advised that in accordance with New York State Law, all candles, lit or unlit, will be confiscated and destroyed.

-Tapestries (flags, cloth banners, and all other cloth decoration) are not permitted in any residential area.
+Tapestries (flags, cloth banners, and all other cloth decorations) are permitted in residential areas but cannot cover more than fifty-percent of a given wall/surface.
 Other decorations and posters may not be hung over the smoke detectors, heat detectors, fire sprinkler heads, alarm notification devices, overhead lights.
-Decorations must not cover more than 10% of each wall space.

 Evacuation compliance is mandatory for all students whenever fire alarms are activated, regardless of cause.
 Campus Safety and residence hall staff may check every room to ensure that all residents evacuate the building.

 Tampering with fire safety equipment, including fire doors, exit signs, fire extinguishers, smoke detectors, heat detectors, or fire alarms is prohibited.
-The act of covering a smoke detector is considered tampering with fire safety equipment.
+The act of covering a smoke detector is considered tampering with fire safety equipment, and will be addressed via conduct charges and possible fines.
 Fire safety equipment that is malfunctioning should be reported to Campus Safety immediately.

 Fireworks and other explosives (in their many and varied forms) are prohibited in and around all College-owned housing.